grpc/proposal/A87-mtls-spiffe-support.md

 will gain the ability to be instantiated with a SPIFFE trust bundle map.
 In this case, it will use the SPIFFE trust bundle certificates as trusted roots.
-If the `XdsX509TrustManager` is instantiated using CA certificates (existing functionality), then it'll contimue to use them exactly as it does today.
+If the `XdsX509TrustManager` is instantiated using CA certificates (existing functionality), then it'll continue to use them exactly as it does today.
 The new APIs will look like this:

 ```java